TheFinestArtist-Archives/JAVA-Android-Learning/Android App Architecture/MVC Pattern.md

 3. Views are very flexible which means they are created many times and also destroyed many times.
    * Handling listeners or observers whenever each views are created or destroyed are very complicated and also sophisticated work.

+4. Each view has to implements observer.
+So you have to make custom views to implements observer.

 ##Author
 ```
 Name     : Leonardo Taehwan Kim